 Let’s save this table as an object called table_no_gridlines so that we can add onto it later.

-Principle Two: Differentiate the Header rom the Body
+Principle Two: Differentiate the Header from the Body

 While reducing clutter is an important goal, going too far can have negative consequences.
 A table with no gridlines at all can make it hard to differentiate between the header row and the table body.
 Take Figure 5-4, for example.